 In the Kitchen

-- Use revolving trays in cabinets to organise spices or tinned goods.
+- Use revolving trays inside your kitchen cabinets to organise spices or tinned goods.

 - Clear out of date items on a regular basis, so everything in the larder or fridge is good to eat.